mlflow/mlflow/docs/source/model/signatures.rst

     Secondly, and just as importantly, it **validates the model's requirements**.
 This input example is utilized to execute a prediction using the model that is about to be logged, thereby enhancing the accuracy in identifying model requirement dependencies.
     It is **highly recommended** to always include an input example along with your models when you log them.
-    Since MLflow 2.16.0, if the provided input example fails on validation, a warning is issued with an instruction to validate the input example prior to model deployment.

 Since MLflow 2.16.0, when logging a model with an input example, there are two files saved into the model's artifacts directory:

 - ``input_example.json``: The input example in JSON format.
-- ``serving_input_payload.json``: The input example converted to JSON format for querying a deployed model endpoint.
+- ``serving_input_payload.json``: The input example in JSON format, with additional transformation to have compatible schema for querying a deployed model REST endpoint.

 The following example demonstrates the difference between the two files: